CyberSource/cybersource-plugins-commercetools/docs/AWS-Serverless-Deployment.md

 ## Loggers in AWS Cloudwatch

 You can see all your logs in AWS Cloudwatch, for that you need to perform below steps.

-- Provide your AWS Access Key ID and Secret Key in .env file.
+- Provide your AWS Access Key ID ,Secret Key and AWS Region Name in .env file.
 (Refer [API-Extension-Setup](API-Extension-Setup.md))
-- 'Winston' npm package is used for loggers but in order to get loggers in AWS cloudwatch, you also need to use 'winston-cloudwatch'
-- You need to configure your transports with below details to send loggers to AWS Cloudwatch in `/src/utils/PaymentHandler.ts`

-      new WinstonCloudwatch({
-            awsAccessKeyId: process.env.AWS_ACCESS_KEY_ID,
-            awsSecretKey: process.env.AWS_SECRET_KEY,
-            logGroupName: <Log_Group_Name>,
-            logStreamName: <Log_StreamName>
-            awsRegion: <AWS_Region>,
-            jsonMessage: true
-         })
-- Change the filename from `src/loggers/application-%DATE%.log` to `/tmp/application-%DATE%.log` from the transports of winston logger in `/src/utils/PaymentHandler.ts`.
+- Pass the value as `true` for the ENV variable `PAYMENT_GATEWAY_ENABLE_CLOUD_LOGS` in .env file.(Refer [API-Extension-Setup](API-Extension-Setup.md))

 ## <a name="AWSDeploymentSteps"></a>Steps to Deploy Plugin on AWS Lambda

 1. Navigate to the root directory and run the following command to include the npm dependencies

          npm install

-> **_NOTE:_** This is not necessary if the dependencies are already availabe in <b>node_modules</b> repository
+> **_NOTE:_** This is not necessary if the dependencies are already available in <b>node_modules</b> repository

 2. Populate AWS security credentials (Refer [AWS Security Credentials](#AWSSecurityCredentials)) and run the following command

          serverless config credentials --provider aws --key <your_aws_access_key_id> --secret <your_aws_access_key_secret>

 3. Remove .gitignore file and and run the following command

          Serverless create -t aws-nodejs

-4. Above command will add one file in the root directory i.e. serverless.yml.
+4. Above command will add one file in the root directory i.e. serverless.yml .
 Populate the required values in this file.
 (Refer [Serverless Framework Services](#ServerlessFrameworkServices))

-5. Populate the .env file with the required data by referring to the values from [API-Extension-Setup](API-Extension-Setup.md)

-6. To deploy a service, run the below command in the same directory as serverless.yml i.e. root directory
+5. To deploy a service, run the below command in the same directory as serverless.yml i.e. root directory

          npm run deploy

+6. Once the deployment is done, to set/modify the ENV variables you have to login to your AWS account.
+- Navigate to the lambda and click on the lambda function that has been created after successful deployment.
+- Navigate to Configuration -> Environment variables and click on Add environment variable.
+- Enter key and value for your ENV variable and click on save.
+(Refer [API-Extension-Setup](API-Extension-Setup.md))

 ## Custom Domain Name for Lambda

 With Serverless, it's easier than ever to deploy production-ready API endpoints.
 However, using AWS API Gateway results in odd hostnames for your endpoints.
 Further, these hostnames will change if you remove and redeploy your service.
 To map a custom domain name to your endpoints, Refer [Serverless-Api-Gateway-Domain](https://www.serverless.com/blog/serverless-api-gateway-domain/)

 You need to have custom domain for your application since your application will be hosted on that URL and that URL will be used to create API extensions.

 ## Troubleshoot

 1. While deploying the application, if deployment is failed with error messsage "Cannot read file due to EMFILE: too many open files" then this error you may have received because your system has certain limit to open files and when that limit is reached this error is thrown.
-After sometime, try to deploy your application again after closing open files.
+After sometime, try to deploy your application again after closing opened files.

 2. While configuring serverless with your AWS security credentials, sometimes you may get error message as ' The term 'serverless' is not recognized as the name of a cmdlet, function, script file, or operable program' so another way for configuration is to open the credentials file.
-This file is usually found at ~/.aws/credentials.
+This file is usually found at ~/.aws/credentials .
 You may need to show hidden files in your file browser.

     Your file may be empty or may not even exist.
 If it doesn’t exist create an empty file.
-In that file you can now paste your credentials in this format.
+In that file you can paste your credentials in this format.

           [default]
           aws_access_key_id=${Your access key ID}
           aws_secret_access_key=${Your secret access key}